foxylion/eks-gitops/README.md

 # https://github.com/foxylion/eks-gitops/settings/keys
 ```

+### Grant K8s permissions for IAM roles

+* Under `cluster/base/authentication/` you'll find roles defined in Kubernetes
+* Apply a modified version of `eks-config/aws-auth.yml` to grant IAM roles the permission for k8s roles

 ### Update nodegroups

 * Change the name of modified nodegroups, modified nodegroups will then be created as a new nodegroup